batect/batect/docs/content/tools/Golang.md

 For example, the [official Golang Docker images](https://hub.docker.com/_/golang) set `GOPATH` to `/go`, so mounting a cache at `/go` inside the container will allow your dependencies to be persisted across builds.

+The [example configuration](#example-configuration) above demonstrates how to do this.

 ### `GOCACHE`

 The Golang compiler caches intermediate build output (such as built libraries) in [`GOCACHE`](https://golang.org/cmd/go/#hdr-Build_and_test_caching).